 Beija is respectful of the industry and our wonderful engineers, the majority of whom are women.
 Their valuable skills transform our flat designs into game-changing bras.
 By keeping the supply chain short and relying on relationships with our manufacturers and suppliers (who are always helping us out) we can oversee ethics, as well as efficiency!
 Our family business has been working with our factory in China for 15 years and in Sri Lanka for 10 years.
 It’s our and their priority that certifications are up to date, machinists and workers are safe and they undergo regular audits.
 This is why we love working with them.

 Although our design, sample making and fitting is all done in London, our fabric is sourced from Europe and the Far East and our products are manufactured in China and in Sri Lanka.
 We are committed to reducing our impact on the planet, so where possible we consolidate shipments to reduce our ‘air miles’.
 We are also proud to have partnered with Ecologi who plant trees on our behalf, to offset our carbon footprint.
-We believe in paper over plastic, so as well as reducing the amount of plastic used in the shipment of the garments to our warehouse; we have also ensured that the packaging your items arrive in does not contain a single spec of plastic - it’s fully recyclable and reusable.
+The packaging your order arrives in is fully recyclable and reusable.